University of Michigan School of Dentistry: Academics

-There are 125 full-time faculty and 300 part-time faculty.
+There are 143 full-time faculty and 343 part-time faculty.
 The average class size is 109 for the D.D.S. program and 30 for the B.S. dental hygiene program.

 Fields of study at the School of Dentistry include dental hygiene, oral health, biomaterials, endodontics, computerized dentistry, oral and maxillofacial surgery, orthodontics, pediatric dentistry, periodontics, prosthodontics, and restorative dentistry.

 Among the student organizations at the School of Dentistry are the Alpha Omega, American Association of Women Dentists, the American Student Dental Association, the Christian Medical/Dental Society, Dental LGBA, Delta Sigma Delta, Hispanic Dental Association, Muslim Student Dental Association, Society of the American Indian Dentist, Student Council, Student National Dental Association, Student Research Group (SRG), Jonathan Taft Society, UM Asian Dental Student Organization, and Xi Psi Phi.

-The D.D.S. student body is 66 percent white, 24 percent Asian American, 4.5 percent black or African American, 4.5 percent Hispanic or Latino, and 0.9 percent Native American or Alaskan Native.

 The School's dental hygiene and D.D.S. programs are both accredited by the American Dental Association.

 The University of Michigan School of Dentistry is one of two dental schools in Michigan; the other is the University of Detroit Mercy School of Dentistry.

-The average undergraduate GPA of the entering D.D.S. class at the School of Dentistry is 3.66, with a science GPA of 3.5.
+The average undergraduate GPA of the entering D.D.S. class at the School of Dentistry is 3.82, with a DAT score of 22.

 History

 The first dean of the School of Dentistry was Dr. Jonathan Taft, who was dean from the school's founding in 1875 until his retirement in 1903.
 Taft developed the four-year model of dental education, which later became standard in American dental schools.

 The School of Dentistry was established as the College of Dental Surgery by the University of Michigan Board of Regents, following an appropriation by the Michigan Legislature of $3,000 for that purpose.
 The school's first class consisted of 20 students taught by three faculty members.
 The first women graduated from the school in 1880.
 In 1890, the school became the first dental school to provide graduate dental education.
+Also in 1890, Ida Rollins became the first African-American woman to earn a dental degree in the United States, which she earned from the school.

 In 1910, Russell W. Bunting, later dean of the school, began his research into the causes and prevention of dental caries (cavities).
 In 1921, the school established its dental hygiene program and conferred its first Master of Science degree, and the following year, the school became the first to offer graduate-degree training in orthodontics.
 In 1927, the school adopted its current name.

 In 1938, the school and the W.K.
 Kellogg Foundation began to develop plans for a new, purpose-built dental school building.
 Construction of the Kellogg Building began the following year.

 In 1938, the School of Dentistry developed the first graduate program in dental public health in the United States under the leadership of Professor Kenneth A. Easlick.
 In 1945, the School worked with city officials in Grand Rapids, Michigan to establish a water fluoridation program, one of the first in the United States.